Trout Bum Road Trip Report~Part 1

 The creek was pretty skinny, but we found fish in the deeper pools and under the cut banks.
 Dry flies and bamboo rods were the order of the day, with the tackle geared to the target and habitat.
 I kept it simple, with Beetles and Ants my primary offering.
 Jennifer has a broader fly pallet and mixed it up with Caddis, Mayflies, and attractor patterns in addition to terrestrials.
 We worked a few of our favorite spots, then headed downstream to the confluence with the Lamar and hopefully bigger fish.

-With low water the theme, we sought deeper pools and found receptive fish holding in the icy waters.
+With low water as the theme, we sought deeper pools and found receptive fish holding in the icy waters.
 We fished terrestrials and miscellaneous dry flies to very picky fish.
 Again, we reveled in the challenge and felt the stress of extended travel slipping away.
 As we settled into camp that evening, the clear night sky seemed to hold the promise of the adventure that was just beginning.

 Morning found us hiking in on the Lamar, seeking out hiding spots, deeper pools, and big fish.
-The Cottonwood trees glowed in the morning light, the beauty of the Lamar Valley was breathtaking.
+The Cottonwood trees glowed in the morning light, and the beauty of the Lamar Valley was breathtaking.
 Bison, bear, and wolf tracks crisscrossed sandbars and mudflats, putting an exclamation point to the area's wildness.
 While the highway bristled with spotting scopes and cameras, the riverbank was empty of anglers.
 We had the river to ourselves; just a small herd of antelope witnessed our efforts.

 As we worked down a shallow braid, Jennifer rose a fish in a side-channel only a couple of feet wide.
 He wouldn't come back, so she asked me to give my size 18 Ant a try.
 As I hadn't seen the fish but could see the slot he was supposed to inhabit, I wasn't prepared for his size as he rose and sipped in my fly.
 Now the issue was to fight a healthy-sized fish in close quarters and skinny water.
 There was a lot of laughing and splashing as the fish tried to evade capture, even making a pass through my legs at one point, the tip of my fly rod close behind.
 Miraculously, I kept my balance and gained control with a ballet-like kick of the right leg and a swordlike sweep of the rod.
 Once the laughter died down, a few photos captured the moment, and the fish released to test the next angler venturing here.

 Our favorite pool on the Lamar held several well-educated fish who would rise to a fresh fly, then ignore other passes.
 If the presentation wasn't perfect, they declined to participate.
 We changed flies repeatedly; occasionally, success came with a new offering, but often not.
 At one point, to avoid changing flies, Jennifer and I simply changed positions, allowing the other to test their frustration level on a new target.
 While it was frustrating at times, we savored every moment.
-Challenges are why we fly fish, and the adventure is best when shared.
+Challenges are why we fly fish, and adventure is best when shared.

 Next week we'll look at the Madison, Gibbon, and Yellowstone rivers as we continue the Trout Bum Road Trip Report...